Keeping safe with candles

 Candles can create a relaxing or special atmosphere.
 They also bring fire into your home.
 So treat them carefully.
 Be sure to keep a burning candle in sight, and extinguish them before leaving a room or going to sleep.

-Did you know extinguishing candles with water could be dangerous?
-It might cause hot wax to splatter which could cause a glass container to break.
+Extinguishing candles with water could be dangerous.
+It might cause hot wax to splatter, which could cause a glass container to break.
 Instead, use a metal spoon or a snuffer.
 Make sure a candle is completely extinguished and the wick is no longer glowing before leaving the room.
 Never use a candle as a night light.
 Never touch or move a burning candle when the wax is liquid.